rendyprayoga/rendyprayoga/README.md

 # 💫 About Me:
-I am a Informatics engineering student from the Sumatera Institute of Technology specializing in web development.
-I am experienced in utilizing various programming languages, frameworks, and libraries to develop systems.
-I am committed to continuously training and improving my skills to enhance my capabilities.
+I am an informatics engineering student at Institut Teknologi Sumatera, I have an interest in Front-End Web development.
+I have experience in using various programming languages, frameworks, and libraries in developing systems.
+I am committed to continue practicing and improving my skills to enhance my abilities.
+Currently, I am heading towards the final trial stage for my bachelor's degree.

 ## 🌐 Socials: